 2. Doubling down on existing efforts to end deaths among women and children from the “big 5” infectious diseases – HIV/AIDS, tuberculosis, pneumonia, diarrhea, and malaria;

 3. Continued strong focus on ending preventable maternal and newborn deaths;

 4. Expansion of the effort to reduce cancer deaths among women under 70 by one-third, especially breast, cervical, and lung cancers; and

 5. Introduction of a well-funded global health agenda to promote mental health, prioritizing a one-third reduction in suicide among women, and ramping up the effort to discover new prevention, diagnosis, and treatment technologies for Alzheimer’s disease.

 The exact order won’t be the same in every country as disease burdens differ.
-Many low income countries in sub-Saharan Africa for example, will need to prioritize the fight against the leading infectious diseases and maternal/newborn deaths because they cause the vast majority of deaths among females.
-High income countries will need to prioritize communicable diseases, but not always the same ones.
-Many middle income countries in South Asia, for example, will need to be active on both.
+For example, Africa will need to prioritize the fight against the leading infectious diseases and maternal/newborn deaths because they cause the vast majority of deaths among women and girls.
+High-income countries will need to prioritize non-communicable diseases, but not always the same ones.
+And many middle-income countries in Asia, for example, will need to be active on both.